TravLord/CMS_CodeSummary/README.md

 # Vertigo Theatre CMS Code Summary -Travis Lord

-### This project was a 2 week internship through the company Prosper I.T Consulting
+### 2 week internship through the company Prosper I.T Consulting

 ## This project was composed and consisted of the following: